AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-destinations/aam-api-create-destinations.md

 ---

-# Ziele erstellen {#create-destinations}
+# Create Destinations {#create-destinations}

-Erstellen Sie Ziele mit diesen [!UICONTROL RESTful API] Methoden.
+Create destinations with these [!UICONTROL RESTful API] methods.

 <!-- c_create_destinations.xml -->

 ## Unterstützte Zieltypen: Nur URL und Cookie

-Mit den verfügbaren `POST` Methoden [!UICONTROL URL][!UICONTROL cookie destinations] können Sie erstellen.
-Derzeit können Sie nicht [!UICONTROL server-to-server destinations] mit diesen [!DNL REST API] Methoden erstellen.
-Mit den zugehörigen Zielmethoden `GET` können Sie jedoch Informationen über [!UICONTROL server-to-server destinations] die in der Benutzeroberfläche erstellten Informationen abrufen.
+The available `POST` methods let you create [!UICONTROL URL] and [!UICONTROL cookie destinations] only.
+Currently, you cannot create [!UICONTROL server-to-server destinations] with these [!DNL REST API] methods.
+However, the related destination `GET` methods let you retrieve information about [!UICONTROL server-to-server destinations] created in the user interface.

 >[!MORE_ LIKE_ THIS]
 >